ugurkocde/intunemacadmins/scripts/migrate/manual/README.md

 ## Get started

-### Chat with the Copilot

-Ask the Copilot anything related to macOS management in Intune.
-[Start chatting →](https://copilot.intunemacadmins.com)

 ### Jumpstart with our Baseline Settings

 Quickly manage your macOS devices with curated settings from the Open Intune Baseline (OIB) project.
 [Import the Baseline Settings →](baselinesettings/import.md)